okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/saml-hook/index.md

 Specify the location within the assertion where you want to apply your operation using a slash-delimited path, which follows JSON Patch conventions.

-When performing an `add` op to add a new attribute statement, this will always begin with `/claims/` and be followed by the name of the new attribute you are adding.
+When you perform an `add` op to add a new attribute statement, always begin with `/claims/` and follow that with the name of the new attribute that you are adding.

 When modifying an existing assertions statement, the path begins with `/subject/`, `/authentication/`, `/conditions/`, or `/claims/`, depending on which part of the assertion you want to modify.
 You then drill down within the child elements using slash-delimited element names, for example, `/claims/array/attributeValues/1/value`.
 (The `/1/` in the path indicates the index of the array.)